 Te Papa Museum

-Wellington's leading attraction and one of the world's largest national museums, Te Papa is a tribute to all that is New Zealand; its people and history, natural environment, arts and culture.
+Te Papa is Wellington's leading attraction and one of the world's largest national museums.
+It is a tribute to all that is New Zealand; its people and history, natural environment, arts, and culture.
 Interactive technology and superb displays bring the story to life.
 Motion simulators allow visitors to witness the explosive creation of pre-historic New Zealand, or to experience a virtual reality bungee jump.
 There is also an interactive section on volcanoes and earthquakes where the effects of an earthquake can be felt from inside a house and a volcanic eruption viewed on screen.
 Other attractions include a range of magnificent exhibitions featuring some of the country's most important Maori treasures, a modern 'marae' or Maori meeting house, and an informative display on the Treaty of Waitangi, between the Maori chiefs and European settlers in 1840.
 The natural world is also explored, featuring all the natural inhabitants of the country.

 Address: Cable Street, Waterfront